JonLevy/tryton_introduction/doc/source/trytondconcepts.rst

 starting and stopping database transaction, similarly to interactive Trytond usage.
 A example of this approach is the Nereid_ ``application.py``.

-Although the most common usage of Trytond is to serve requests for Tryton graphical client, it is not restricted to that purpose.
+Although the most common usage of Trytond is to serve requests for the Tryton graphical client, it is not restricted to that purpose.
 Any program that sets up a Trytond environment and either interacts with the dispatcher or explicitly governs transaction start and stop can make use of the Trytond kernel.